 The Azure pricing calculator is a starting point.
 The bill is the reality check.
 The gap between them is almost always in the same places: egress that was not modelled, transaction costs that were not counted, or a pricing tier that made sense at development scale and the wrong choice at production scale.

 The correction is not more complex tooling.
 It is modelling discipline applied at the right point in the architecture process — before the design is committed, not after the first production bill arrives.
 For any cross-region design, estimate the egress.
-For any Azure SQL database approaching Premium tier, evaluate whether vCore is cheaper and whether zone redundancy is needed.
+For any Azure SQL database approaching Premium tier, evaluate whether vCore is cheaper.
 For any storage-intensive workload, count the operations, not just the capacity.
-For any pay-per-use service, calculate the break-even before choosing the consumption tier.

 These are not edge cases.
 They are standard patterns in production Azure architectures, and they have standard solutions.
 The variable is whether the architecture team knows to look for them before the infrastructure is running.